josd/josd.github.io/mathematics.md

-# Mathematics, Universe and Observers
+# Mathematics, Physical world and Observership

 ## 1. The Stance: Gödelian Platonism